RyanMConstable/clash-dashboard/README.md

 - Add TLS internal use
 - Add proper authorization
 - Add databases for cwl
-- Countdown for war prep/war end
+- Countdown for war prep/war end (in progress)
 - AI to predict who will win the war or odds for each clan winning